steve3535/gitlab-university/day-4/2-gitlab-kubernetes-integration.md

 - The architecture and benefits of the GitLab Agent for Kubernetes
 - Setting up the connection between GitLab and Kubernetes using the UI-based approach
 - Deploying applications using CI/CD with the Kubernetes agent
+- Creating an Ingress to make your application publicly accessible
 - Basic troubleshooting for agent connections

 In the next lesson, we'll build on this foundation and learn how to deploy our Gatsby application from previous days to our Kubernetes cluster using the GitLab-Kubernetes integration.